 In 2009 MIFA acquired the Victory Theatre located at 81-89 Suffolk Street Holyoke, Massachusetts.
-The Victory, a 1,600-seat Broadway-style theatre opened in 1920 and has been derelict since 1979.
-MIFA is restoring the iconic theater and it will be returned to its role as a major live theatre for the City of Holyoke, its surrounding communities and the Connecticut River Valley from Long Island Sound to the Canadian border.
+The Victory, a 1,600 seat Broadway-style theater opened in 1920 and has been derelict since 1979.
+It will be returned by MIFA, to its role as a major live theatre for the City of Holyoke, its surrounding communities, and the Connecticut River Valley from Long Island Sound to the Canadian border.

 The Victory is being restored through a financing package which includes private, individual, corporate, and foundation donations, public grants, and State and Federal Historic Tax Credits and New Market Tax Credits.

 MIFA envisions the transformation of the Victory Theatre into a great cultural institution in the Northeast on a par with Tanglewood, Brooklyn Academy of Music (BAM), and Lincoln Center for the Performing Arts.